 English is the most dominant and widely spoken language in Ireland.
 However, the constitution of Ireland describes Irish as the national language.
 In practice, Irish as a community language is limited to concentrations in the far western counties such as Donegal, Galway and Mayo.

-Ireland HR at a Glance
+Irish Human Resources at a Glance

 Employment law in Ireland is governed principally by Common Law and the precedent set by any judicial decisions.
 Additionally, employment conditions and employee protection from a variety of statutory acts mostly deriving from EU directives.
 Collective agreements are another important consideration in employment law in Ireland.